feklee/realitybuilder.com/README.md

 Directory separate
 ==================

-The directory `separate` is for content that should not be redistributed as part of the RealityBuilder.com code, for example due to licensing issues, due to size, or because it contains sensitive information.
+The directory `separate` is for content that should not be distributed as part of the RealityBuilder.com code, for example due to licensing issues, due to size, or because it contains sensitive information.

 Admin interface